Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Post-invite redirect: When a user accepts a Supabase invite and the app receives an auth callback (`type=invite` or `type=signup` with tokens), the session is established and the user is redirected to the dashboard (`/dashboard`).
   - This logic is handled on the Home page by parsing URL parameters and invoking `supabase.auth.setSession`, then cleaning the URL and navigating to the dashboard.
   - To avoid a race where the dashboard route loads before `user` is available, the app now waits for the authenticated `user` to be set before navigating.
+  - Additionally, at the provider level, on Supabase `SIGNED_IN` events (including invite acceptance that auto-logs in), if the current path is `/`, the app navigates to `/dashboard`.
+This ensures redirects still work even if tokens aren’t present in the URL.

 ### Troubleshooting: Invite redirects not opening Dashboard
 - Expected landing URL contains `#access_token=...&refresh_token=...&type=invite|signup` (may also arrive in search params).
 If these tokens are absent on landing, Supabase likely did not append them.